Samuel Hahnemann: Later life

 Hahnemann continued practicing and researching homeopathy, as well as writing and lecturing for the rest of his life.
-He died in 1843 in Paris, at 88 years of age, and is entombed in a mausoleum at Paris's Père Lachaise Cemetery.
+He died on 2 July 1843 in Paris, at 88 years of age, and is entombed in a mausoleum at Paris's Père Lachaise Cemetery.

+Hahnemann's 10 April birthday is celebrated annually by the homeopathic community as World Homeopathy Day.

 Descendants

 Hahnemann's daughter, Amelie (1789–1881), had a son: Leopold Suss-Hahnemann.
 Leopold emigrated to England, and he practised homeopathy in London.
 He retired to the Isle of Wight and died there at the outbreak of World War I in 1914.
 Dr Leopold Suss-Hahnemann's youngest daughter, Amalia, had two children, Winifred (born in 1898) and Herbert.
 William Herbert Tankard-Hahnemann (1922–2009) was Winifred's son.
 He served as a Major in the British Army during World War II, and then had a career in the city of London.
 He was at one point appointed as a Freeman of the City of London.
 Mr William Herbert Tankard-Hahnemann, the great-great-great-grandson of Samuel Hahnemann died on 12 January 2009 (his 87th birthday) after 22 years of active patronage of the British Institute of Homeopathy.
 The William Tankard-Hahnemann line continues with his son, Charles.